aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ---

 # What is a Neural Network?
 **Neural Networks** are basically an attempt to make a computer model of the brain.
-But even though it is a cool way to describe it, being a math student, I find it much easier to see an artificial neuron as mathematical functions that map given input with a desired output:
+But even though the comparison with a biological neuron is pretty interesting, being a math student, I find it much easier to see an artificial neuron as mathematical functions that map given input with a desired output:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/artificial_neuron.png" alt="artificial neuron">